finopsfoundation/framework/challenges/identifying-shared-costs.md

 ---

-*NOTE: This playbook is live for an upcoming member demonstration, but undergoing review by the Technical Advisory Council.
-Contributions are not welcome to this project yet until it passes review*
+*NOTE: This playbook is in a draft format and is not final.
+It is published to preview for an upcoming member demonstration, but undergoing review by the Technical Advisory Council.
+Expect more changes to come.*

 # A Guide to Spreading Out Shared Costs